Short Sunderland

 During the post-war era, use of the Sunderland throughout Europe rapidly declined, while greater numbers remained in service in the Far East, where large developed runways were less prevalent.
 Between mid-1950 and September 1954, several squadrons of RAF Sunderlands saw combat action during the Korean War.
-Around a dozen aircraft had also participated in the Berlin airlift, delivering supplies to the blockaded German city.
+Around a dozen aircraft also participated in the Berlin airlift, delivering supplies to the blockaded German city.
 The RAF continued to use the Sunderland in a military capacity up to 1959.
-In December 1960, the French Navy retired their aircraft, which were the last remaining examples in military use within the Northern Hemisphere.
+In December 1960, the French Navy retired its aircraft, which were the last remaining examples in military use in the Northern Hemisphere.
 The type also remained in service with the RNZAF up to 1967, when they were replaced by the land-based Lockheed P-3 Orion.
-A number of Sunderlands were converted for use within the civil sector, where they were known as the Hythe and the Sandringham; in this configuration, the type continued in airline operation until 1974.
-Several examples were preserved, including a single airworthy Sunderland which has been placed on display in Florida at Fantasy of Flight.
+A number of Sunderlands were converted for use within the civil sector, where they were known as the Hythe and the Sandringham; in this configuration, the type continued in airline operation until 1974 – despite being originally made for military use, the Sunderland had a far longer commercial lifespan than its civilian Empire sibling and was one of the last large WWII-era flying boats in airline service.
+Several examples have been preserved, including a single airworthy Sunderland which has been placed on display in Florida at Fantasy of Flight.